Information for parents

 Apprenticeships are becoming increasingly popular with students these days as the benefit of getting paid to learn is always tempting, even if it takes longer.
 However, there isn’t an apprenticeship specifically designed for chemical engineering at the moment so you’d need to contact companies within the relevant industries to see whether they can help, and if they have/can develop a training route from apprentice to process engineer.

-What if my child isn’t studying the right subjects for entry?
+What if my child isn’t studying the right subjects?